Killed in Action: 24 August 1914 Burial: Cement House Cemetery Grave: XVIII.A.18. Age: 23

 Charles was posted to the 1st Battalion in Ireland and promoted to Lieutenant in April 1914.
 At the outbreak of the War he was serving in Ireland with the 1st Battalion.

-Photographs show him at the Consecration of the Regimental Chapel in Chester in 1912 (ringed, below left).
+Photographs show Charles at the Consecration of the Regimental Chapel in Chester in 1912 (ringed, below left).
 Two places to his right is Capt.
-Hugh Irving St. John HARTFORD (killed in action 22 October 1914) and next to him is Capt.
-Lionel Archibald FORSTER, who died as a Prisoner of War on 4th November 1914.
+Hugh Irving St. John Hartford (killed in action 22 October 1914) and next to him is Capt.
+Lionel Archibald Forster, who died as a Prisoner of War on 4th November 1914.

 Charles Campbell’s Medal Index Card shows that at the outbreak of War and entered France on 16th August 1914.
 He was killed in action on 24th August during the action at Audregnies.
 From the Regimental Roll it is apparent he served under Captain Ernest Rae-Jones, of “D” Company and the two Officers died within a few yards of each other either side of the Audregnies to Élouges road.